 Again, different courts have disagreed on that question.
 One court found that although an officer did not fully understand the laws as pertaining to tinted windows, since the suspect’s windows were, in fact, illegally tinted, the stop was justified.
 In a separate case, a court ruled a stop illegal because the officer failed to understand his state’s regulations on license plates.

 A knowledgeable Orange County DUI attorney understands that the specific facts in your case may provide the basis to challenge the reason that law enforcement stopped you.
-If you are not already represented, please contact Mike Coffey for a free evaluation of your case.
+If you are not already represented, please contact Mike the Law Office of Mike Coffey Attorney at Lawfor a free evaluation of your case.